ourcodingclub/ourcodingclub.github.io/_tutorials/data-clustering.md

 When doing this, it is standard procedure to cut a dendogram into subgroups at the same level and not at different levels (you are working with ranks, remember).
 Imagine yourself placing a ruler horizontally across your dendogram on your computer screen.
 This is how you cut your cluster into subgroups.
 As for the level where you want to make the cut, it's largely up to you, but keep in mind that you want to create units that will summarize the variation in your data.
 Most ecologists will aim at cutting their dendograms in a way that will produce the smallest possible number of ecologically meaningful subgroups.
 Of course, if you must, you can cut your cluster at different rank levels, it depends on the units you want to create.
 But remember this: cutting groups at different rank levels might make your subsequent analyses harder to interpret.

-<b>We will cut our dendogram `bol_singlelink_cons` at one of the deepest levels possible (towards the base of the dendogram).
+__We will cut our dendogram `bol_singlelink_cons` at one of the deepest levels possible (towards the base of the dendogram).
 That will give us four subgroups to work with.
-By looking at the phytogeographic domain, it seems that we've got a group which is mainly Amazonic (group1), a small group which is partially amazonic and savannic (group2), a group which is composed mainly of savannas (group3) and a group which seems to be Andean (group 4).</b>
+By looking at the phytogeographic domain, it seems that we've got a group which is mainly Amazonic (group1), a small group which is partially amazonic and savannic (group2), a group which is composed mainly of savannas (group3) and a group which seems to be Andean (group 4).__

-<a name="Mapping"></a>
 ## Plotting our cluster groups on a map
+{: #Mapping}

 On the first line (the one with the `findMRCA` function), you'll have to cite the names of the tips at the "beginning" and "end" of your subgroups.
 You'll notice that I've written some site codes in here.
 These are the names I've got on my cluster, but this will probably change from one computer to the other, so you'll need to open the `bol_singlelink_cons` object on figtree and look for the necessary tip names yourself.
 My guess is that most of you will get the same tips I have placed here, but don't worry if your dendogram looks different from the one in here.
 Simply change the names on the code and you'll be fine.